keywordsalad/thisfieldwas.green/site/_drafts/imperative-computation.md

 ### Composing monads

 `Monad` also defines a special composition operator.
 Recall that functions may be composed together, as in `h = g ∘ f` or _"h is g after f"_.
-This may be expressed a few ways in vanilla Scala.
+This may be expressed in two ways in vanilla Scala.
 Try below using the sample repository's `sbt console`:

 :::{.numberLines}
 ```scala